Worrying Samsung Galaxy S30 leak is not what we wanted to hear

 The S-series has always been a shining beacon of Android phone awesomeness, with each year delivering a new benchmark for rival phone makers to match or better.
 But if this leak is true, that means that beacon will have just got noticeably dimmer.

-What is also very disconcerting is that Apple's incoming iPhone 12 has been reported to be setting new benchmarks in terms of processor performance thanks to its state-of-the-art A14 Bionic system-on-a-chip, so by not upgrading their processor next year, Samsung's S-series flagship would fall even further behind.
+What is also very disconcerting is that Apple's incoming iPhone 12 has been reported to be setting new benchmarks in terms of processor performance thanks to its state-of-the-art A14 Bionic system-on-a-chip, so by not upgrading its handset's processor next year, Samsung's S-series flagship would fall even further behind.

-A lack-luster S30 would, arguably, see Samsung phone users' heads been turned toward rival 2021 flagships such as the Huawei P50 and OnePlus 9.
+A lack-luster S30 would, arguably, also see Samsung phone users' heads been turned toward rival 2021 flagships such as the Huawei P50 and OnePlus 9, which leaks so far indicate are both going to sport new, upgraded processors.

 Hopefully this leak proves to be false, as here at T3 we absolutely love the Samsung Galaxy S-series of phones and have been blown away every year by the awesome phone experience it delivers, something evidenced most recently by us awarding the Samsung Galaxy S20 the Best 5G Phone award at the T3 Awards 2020.